MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-use-dispatcher.md

 3. Generate a dispatch model that contains exported topics and utterances.
     > [!NOTE]
-    > You'll need to re-train your dispatch model when more intents are added.
+    > You'll need to re-train your dispatch model when more topics are added.

     ```
     CMD> dispatch create